Guides

 8. The Solar-Powered Cars Are Barebones

-These cars are made very flat and very low to the ground with none of the accessories, drivers take for granted, i.e. headlights, wipers, and rear mirror.
+Since most solar-powered cars are developed for competition, they’re generally designed for very low wind resistance.
+These cars are made flat and low to the ground, without the accessories drivers take for granted, such as headlights, wipers, and rear mirrors.

 9. Development of Technology